kammitama5/kammitama5.github.io/_posts/2022-08-05-Friday-August-5th.md

 in which at each turn, one individual can pay the other, but at any given time, only one individual has the satoshi.
 We can assume that an individual has equal likelihood of having a turn at paying the other individual, and that we have no latency or drift over time, favouring one individual over the other.
+This represents a symmetric random walk.

 <img src="/images/SoB_/satoshi.png" width="800">